Skip to main content

 The dry-paint feel test

 Run your hand across cleanly washed paint.
 Fresh wax or sealant feels slick — your hand glides without drag.
 As the protection wears, the paint feels increasingly "grabby" or rough.
 When you notice friction during a wash, it's time to reapply.
+See detailing packages for pricing and options.

 How to extend protection between applications